aws-samples/amazon-sumerian-hosts/README.md

 For full detail on the classes and methods available, see the [API Documentation](https://aws-samples.github.io/amazon-sumerian-hosts/)

-#### Via building from source
+#### Building from source

 Building from source is considered an advanced option.
 It is not recommended unless you need to heavily customize the core Hosts functionality.
 Instructions on how to build from source can be found in the [CONTRIBUTING](CONTRIBUTING.md) document.

 ## Demos

-The included demos are the easiest way understand the capabilities of Sumerian Hosts and to start learning to build your own Sumerian Hosts applications.
+The included demos are the easiest way understand the capabilities of Hosts and to start learning to build your own Hosts applications.

 #### For Babylon.js

-The [packages/demos-babylon/](packages/demos-babylon/) folder contains a number of demo applications built with Babylon.js, each focused on a different feature of the Sumerian Hosts API.
+The [packages/demos-babylon/](packages/demos-babylon/) folder contains a number of demo applications built with Babylon.js, each focused on a different feature of the Hosts API.
 Instructions for running the demos can be found in the folder's README.

 #### For three.js